 *These stations are only stops on services to and from Toyama Station.
 Most services start and finish at Takayama Station so if you are intending to board or disembark at one of these stations make sure to check the specific service includes a stop at your preferred station.

 Some services run all the way from Nagoya to Toyama via Takayama, and likewise from Toyama to Nagoya via Takayama.
 However, most services terminate at Takayama.
-It takes approximately 145 minutes and costs JPY5610 to travel between Takayama and Nagoya or 85 minutes and JPY2890 from Takayama to Toyama.
-For the fuschedule, please refer to our ‘Limited Express Hida Timetable’ page.
+It takes approximately 145 minutes to travel between Takayama and Nagoya or 85 minutes from Takayama to Toyama.
+For the schedule, please refer to our ‘Limited Express Hida Timetable’ page.

 RAIL PASSES COVERING TRAVEL TO TAKAYAMA